![]() |

 AFFLIGNE (compatible with TI-Collège) and AFFNATUREL Mode • EOS with 8 pending operations and 23 levels of parentheses • 7 memory variables x, y, z, t, a, b, c • Data editor and list formulas: 3 lists, each up to 42 items • Function table • Toggle key fractions and decimals • Equation entries up to 80 digits |

-single-chip calculating circuit under a small protection blob of black epoxy and
+(PCBs).
+The main PCB hides the Toshiba JT6F54 single-chip calculater circuit under a small protection blob of black epoxy and

 drives the graphing display with a heat sealed fine-pitch connector.
 The